-The false belief about unworthiness undermines codependents’ self-esteem and security and has serious consequences in their lives.
-They lack confidence and self-trust, live in doubt, and continually second-guess themselves.
-Many don’t feel worthy of being in a position of authority or having success, or even happiness.
-Those who are convinced that they’re bad can end up in relationships with people who are emotionally or physically abusive, which reinforces and worsens their low self-esteem.
-At a conscious level, they may be indignant and think that they deserve better, but still they stay and try to get the abuser to approve of them.
-Some stay because they believe the abuser “loves” them, which helps them overcome their belief that they’re unlovable or that no one else will.
+The false belief about our worth undermines our self-esteem and security and has serious consequences in our lives.
+We lack confidence and self-trust, live in doubt, and continually second-guess themselves.
+Many of us don’t feel worthy of being in a position of authority or having success, or even happiness.
+We may be convinced that we’re bad and end up in relationships with people who are emotionally or physically abusive.
+This reinforces and worsens our low self-esteem.
+At a conscious level, we may be indignant and think that we deserve better, but still, we stay and try to get the abuser to approve of us.
+Some of us stay because we believe the abuser “loves” us, which helps us overcome our belief that we’re unlovable or that no one else will.
+Read “Why We Can Love an Abuser.”

 Changing beliefs starts with awareness.
 You can become aware of your beliefs by paying attention to the way you talk to yourself.

-- Write down all the negative things you say to yourself.
-Often I see clients who are at first unaware of their inner voice, which I call the inner Critic, but after awhile, they discover it’s controlling their moods and actions.
+- Pay attention to your self-talk.
+Write down all the negative things you say to yourself.
+Often I see clients who are at first unaware of their inner voice, which I call the inner Critic, but after a while, they discover it’s controlling their moods and actions.
 This is why I wrote a little ebook, 10 Steps to Self-Esteem: The Ultimate Guide to Stop Self-Criticism.

 - Note the gap between your intentions and actions.